prxncxss03/trt-percentage-converter/README.md

 ## 📕History
 <img alt="draft" src="https://user-images.githubusercontent.com/84000523/218385585-957a97d8-0669-47d5-a085-9892c094a750.png" width="300">
 The idea came up because I wanted to know my progress in percentages when it comes to RT.
-However, when I searched for it I wasn't able to find one (Although there are) but this app was designed specifically for my problem so it is quite unique.
+However, when I searched for it I wasn't able to find one (although there are) but this app was designed specifically for my problem so there is quite uniqueness in it.

 ## 📜Use
 RT stands for "Running Time"
 - Convert RT to Percentage
 For example, you are watching a 12hr Python Tutorial and you want to know your progress in percentages.

 ![yt](https://user-images.githubusercontent.com/84000523/218392339-4d0c9094-0a6b-4aa6-869d-520cd589f47b.png)
 ![image](https://user-images.githubusercontent.com/84000523/219849854-009226fe-6e77-42b0-b6f1-7cea5fb7fb42.png)
 ![image](https://user-images.githubusercontent.com/84000523/219849880-994aee93-5a39-4e69-8b29-f204c9b18f22.png)